 The Zones of Regulation program is being used in all classrooms at Campbell as a universal language for identifying how we are feeling, and what strategies would be most helpful for us with those feelings.

 There are four zones.
 Each zone reflects how someone is feeling and their level of energy (e.g. too low, too high).
 While none of the zones are “good” or “bad”, students are most available for learning when they are in the Green zone.

-In the first counseling unit of the school year, students learn to identify the face and body clues associated with each zone and talked about how peers and teachers might feel/react when they see someone in each zone.
+In the first counseling unit of the school year, students learn to identify the face and body clues associated with each zone and talk about how peers and teachers might feel/react when they see someone in each zone.
 Older students generate a “toolbox” of strategies they could use when they were in the Blue, Yellow, or Red zones so they could get back to the Green zone and be available for learning.

 Please consider using Zones vocabulary at home and ask your child what strategies they can use to increase their energy, decrease their energy, and calm themselves down when they’re upset.